Adhikari-0/OnlineBookStore/README.md

 - REST API endpoints for frontend integration
 - Responsive and user-friendly UI (optional frontend framework)
 - 🛡️ Role-based access control:<br>
-    For Login or signup use 'localhost:1001/auth/signuplogin' as a User, Admin or Super_Admin<br>
+    For Login or signup use 'localhost:1001/auth/signuplogin' as a User and Admin<br>
     USER: localhost:1001/book<br>
     ADMIN: localhost:1001/admin<br>
     SUPER_ADMIN: localhost:1001/admins (can create only admin user)